-• Gates
+Gates

 Each one of these components has some generic parameters, in this way, every airport with a different airside configuration can be modelled.
 For instance, the component "runway" is characterized by the runway name, "taxiway" component is characterized by an entry, an exit and a length and the "gate" component is characterized by a gate number and type.
-To each one of the components some operations are associated, for example the "runway" component has associated landings and take offs, the "taxiway" component has taxi-in operations and taxi-out operations.
+To each one of the components some operations are associated, for example the "runway" component has associated landings and take offs, the "taxiway" component has taxi-in operations and taxi-out operations and the "gate" component has turnaround operations.
 In figure 3 the objects and their main operations are represented.